How Relocation Assistance Supports Millennials, Gen Z, and Employers

 - When asked about their savings, 63 percent of Gen Z non-homeowners reported having less than $10,000, compared to just 25 percent of Millennials.5

-Frustration over U.S. housing prices continues to affect all generations hoping to purchase, as home prices rose for the 15th consecutive month in September 2024, with the national median sales price increasing 3% from the previous year to $404,500.
+Frustration over U.S. housing prices continues to affect all generations hoping to purchase, as home prices rose for the 15th consecutive month in September 2024, with the national median sales price increasing 3 percent from the previous year to $404,500.
 The median sales price is 49 percent higher than it was five years ago, before the pandemic.
 By comparison, wages grew only 25 percent in the same period, noted Lawrence Yun, the National Association of Realtors chief economist.6

 But there are different options companies can take to help younger employees become first-time home buyers when asked to relocate for their company.